NoriSte/ui-testing-best-practices/sections/server-communication-testing/test-front-end-with-integration-back-end-with-e2e.md

 const isLocalHost = () => Cypress.env('ENVIRONMENT') === "localhost";

 // ... in your tests, or in before / beforeEach blocks,
-// stub the services if you are testing front-end (UI-integration tests)
+// stub the services if you are testing front-end (UI integration tests)
-// do not stub if you are testing the back-end (UI-e2e tests) if (isLocalHost()) {
+// do not stub if you are testing the back-end (UI-E2E tests) if (isLocalHost()) {
   stubServices();
 }